Project60/org.project60.banking/docs/user-guide.md

 [Pull Request](https://github.com/project60/org.project60.banking/pulls) when
 the format you require is not there.

+It is advisable to record your organization's own bank accounts as CiviBanking Bank Account entities in order for imported/processed CiviBanking statements to be linked to your bank account, which greatly improves keeping track of bank statements in the long turn, especially when you are using CiviBanking for processing statements of multiple bank accounts.
+In order to do so, create the bank accounts for your default Organization (usually contact ID 1) via the *CiviBanking* tab, preferably prior to starting to use CiviBanking.

 ## Processing Bank Statements

 Technically speaking, there are 3 (4) steps in the CiviBanking process when